Utah Deaf History and Culture

 State Superintendent of Public Instruction

-Because Gladys Burnham Wenger was hard of hearing, she acted as an interpreter for the group (Prior to the establishment of the National Registry of Interpreters for the Deaf in 1965, the Utah Deaf community relied heavily on hard of hearing people).
-These adult Deaf community members expressed their dissatisfaction with the Dual Track Program, which began with all children in the Oral Program.
+Because Gladys Burnham Wenger was hard of hearing, she acted as an interpreter for the group (Before the establishment of the National Registry of Interpreters for the Deaf in 1965, the Utah Deaf community relied heavily on hard of hearing people).
+These adult Deaf community members expressed dissatisfaction with the Dual Track Program, which began with all children in the Oral Program.
 They wanted to express their feelings to Dr. Wilburn about keeping the signing atmosphere on campus the same.
 Dr. Wilburn responded by displaying a stack of letters from parents of Deaf children.
 He chose one at random and began reading.
-The parent stated that he or she wished to enroll his or her Deaf child in the oral program.
-The UAD officials were at a loss for words in the face of these parents' unambiguous requests.
+The parent said they wished to enroll their Deaf child in the oral program.
+The UAD officials were at a loss for words in the face of these parents' specific requests.

 Later, it was discovered that the USD oral program teachers had requested parents to send letters of request to State Superintendent Wilburn.
 These letters were used to effectively defend the changes made at the USD campus via Superintendent Bateman (Kenneth L. Kinner, personal communication, May 14, 2011).
-The USD oral teachers expressed a lot of dissatisfaction with this type of political maneuvering (Kenneth L. Kinner, personal communication, May 14, 2011).
-There was little UAD could do about this situation due to the parents' oral preference.
+The USD oral teachers expressed dissatisfaction with this political maneuvering (Kenneth L. Kinner, personal communication, May 14, 2011).
+Unfortunately, there was little UAD could do about this situation due to the parents' oral preference.

 Officers & Members of the Utah Association of the Deaf